marblestation/posidonius/README.md

 posidonius resume target/example.bin target/example_history.bin
 ```

-The flag `--silent` can be added to avoid printing the current year of the simulation.
+The flag `--silent` can be added to avoid printing the current year of the simulation. n execution time limit can also be specified with the flag `--limit`, this can be useful for supercomputers that only allow processes to last a given amount of real time (not simulation time).
+In case the user wants to change historic or recovery snapshot periods when resuming a simulation, it can be done with the flags `--historic-snapshot-period` and `--recovery-snapshot-period` plus the new period (in days) after each one.
+The flag `--time-limit` can be used to change the simulation time limit (e.g., to increase it for a previous short simulation that looks promising).

 ### Analyse a simulation